jewelsofthought/neshama/site/posts/parashot/Lech_lecha.md

  <figure class='quote'>
    <p>

       [מֵֽאַרְצְךָ֥]{dir="rtl"} &mdash; _from your land._ Now had he not already gone out of there with his father and come as far as Haran?
-Rather, thus did He say to him, “Distance yourself more from there and leave your father’s house.”
+Rather, thus did He say to him, "Distance yourself more from there and leave your father's house."
    </p>
    <figcaption>&mdash;(Rashi)</figcaption>
  </figure>